MKSAQW/CPSR/README.md

-This repository stores the code files for **Class Probability Space Regulation for Semi-supervised Semantic Segmentation**
+This repository stores the code files for **Class Probability Space Regularization  for Semi-supervised Semantic Segmentation**